lingochamp/FileDownloader/README.md

 - Comments as much as possible.
 - Commit message format follow: [AngularJS's commit message convention](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines) .
 - The change of each commit as small as possible.
-- As far as possible follow the advice from Inspection by IDE(Such as 'Inspect Code' in Android Studio).

 ## Usage